CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 cumulus@switch:~$ nv set system api listening-address localhost cumulus@switch:~$ nv config apply
 ```

-To disable the NVUE REST API, run the `nv set system api state disabled` command.

 {{%notice note%}}
 - You can set two different listen addresses on two different VRFs.
 For example, you can listen to eth0 on the the management VRF and to swp1 on VRF BLUE.